awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 1. Choose **Update**\.

 **Note**
- To delete or otherwise manage users, you need to do this through your directory\.
+ To delete or otherwise manage users, you must do this through your directory\.
 If you're using AWS Managed Microsoft AD, see [ Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
 If you're using Simple AD, see [ Manage Users and Groups in Simple AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
 If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using [ Active Directory](https://docs.microsoft.com/powershell/module/addsadministration/?view=win10-ps)\.

 ## Send an Invitation Email<a name="send-invitation"></a>